-- Summary of quality performance standards and best practices established by the Clinical Counsel in Section 4.02(b); Section 6.04(b)(xi). - Updated Plan of Separation; Section 6.04(b)(xii). - Comparison of NHS financial ratios with similar health systems; Section 6.04(b)(xiii). - Total Charity Care information described in Section 4.03(f); Section 6.04(b)(xiv). - Updated NHS organizational chart including listing of corporate officers and members of the Board; Section 6.04(b)(xv). - Most recent verifiable values available for Measures in Index; Section 6.04(b)(xvi). - Information expressly required for the Annual Report pursuant to any other Section of this COPA or the COPA Act; Section 6.04(b)(xviii). - Summary of comparison by COPA Hospital or other applicable healthcare provider affiliated with the NHS of price increase for the NHS to Measured Payors; Addendum 1, Section 9.1(d)(i). - Summary of comparison by COPA Hospital or other applicable healthcare provider affiliated with the NHS of price decreases for the NHS to Measured Payors; Addendum 1, Section 9.1(d)(ii). - A summary comparison and by the applicable NHS provider, showing gross revenue and net revenue by Measured Payors; Addendum 1, Section 9.1(d)(iii). - A list of any new Payors which executed Managed Care Contracts during the preceding calendar year and a verified certification from the New Health System Chief Financial Officer that the pricing for such contracts complies with Addendum 1; Addendum 1, Section 9.1(d)(iv). - All charges and charge increases from non-hospital outpatient services, Physician Services, Charge-Based Items and Cost-Based Items; Addendum 1, Section 9.1(d)(v). - A report of chargemaster increases, by year and by provider, showing the impact on Measured Payors of such increase; Addendum 1, Section 9.1(d)(vi). - A summary of all value-based payments, broken out by COPA Hospital and by Measured Payor, including a comparison of such payments to the prior year's value-based payments from such Measured Payor; Addendum 1, Section 9.1(d)(vii).
+- O Summary of quality performance standards and best practices established by the Clinical Counsel in Section 4.02(b); Section 6.04(b)(xi). - o Updated Plan of Separation; Section 6.04(b)(xii). - Comparison of NHS financial ratios with similar health systems; Section 6.04(b)(xiii). - o Total Charity Care information described in Section 4.03(f); Section 6.04(b)(xiv). - o Updated NHS organizational chart including listing of corporate officers and members of the Board; Section 6.04(b)(xv). - o Most recent verifiable values available for Measures in Index; Section 6.04(b)(xvi). - o Information expressly required for the Annual Report pursuant to any other Section of this COPA or the COPA Act; Section 6.04(b)(xviii). - Summary comparison by COPA Hospital or other applicable healthcare provider affiliated with the NHS of price increase for the NHS to Measured Payors; Addendum 1, Section 9.1(d)(i).
+[For Annual Reports Filed under the Original Addendum 1 and the First Amended and Restated Addendum 1] - Summary comparison by COPA Hospital or other applicable healthcare provider affiliated with the NHS of price decreases for the NHS to Measured Payors; Addendum 1, Section 9.1(d)(ii).
+[For Annual Reports Filed under the Original Addendum 1 and the First Amended and Restated Addendum 1] - A summary comparison and by the applicable NHS provider, showing gross revenue and net revenue by Measured Payors; Addendum 1, Section 9.1(d)(iii).
+[For Annual Reports Filed under the Original Addendum 1 and the First Amended and Restated Addendum 1] - A list of any new Payors which executed Managed Care Contracts during the preceding calendar year and a verified certification from the New Health System Chief Financial Officer that the pricing for such contracts complies with Addendum 1; Addendum 1, <a href="Section 9.1(d)(iv).
+[For Annual Reports Filed under the Original Addendum 1 and the First Amended and Restated Addendum 1] - All charges and charge increases for non-hospital outpatient services, Physician Services, Charge-Based Items and Cost-Based Items for Measured Payors; Addendum 1, Section 9.1(d)(v).
+[For Annual Reports Filed under the Original Addendum 1 and the First Amended and Restated Addendum 1] - A report of chargemaster increases, by year and by provider, showing the impact on Measured Payors of such increases to the extent the increase required an adjustment described in Part VI or Part VII of Addendum 1; Addendum 1, Section 9.1(d)(vi).
+[For Annual Reports Filed under the Original Addendum 1 and the First Amended and Restated Addendum 1] - A summary of all value-based payments, broken out by COPA Hospital and by Measured Payor, including a comparison of such payments to the prior year's value-based payments from such Measured Payor; Addendum 1, Section